aprescott/tenuki/README.md

 # Game play functions

-The following functions are available on a `Game` object, and can be used to control the gameplay.
+There are functions are available on a `Game` object that can be used to control the gameplay.

 Note that all functions which take two integer coordinates (`y` and `x`) are measured from the top of the board and left of the board.
 So `y = 0` is the top-most row, and `x = 0` is the left-most row.
 On a 19x19 board, the top left star point (4-4) is thus at `y = 3` and `x = 3`.